 You can use this food for roses growing in the garden or in containers.

-Be sure to work the fertilizer into the soil.
-It needs to reach the roots.
+Be sure to work the fertilizer into the soil so it can reach the roots.

 This blend activates and continues to do so with water.
 Be sure to soak it in well after planting or applying and water regularly.

 The brand I favored of the organic fertilizers was Dr. Earth followed by Down To Earth.

 I also used E.B.
 Stone and Gardener & Bloome.
 Fox Farm Happy Frog is a great brand too but it was harder to find.
 The internet has changed all that and like everything else, you can order from the comfort of your back patio.

-By the way, organic fertilizers take longer to work but because they break down slower.
+By the way, organic fertilizers take longer to work because they break down slower.
 This means they’re effective for a much longer period of time.

 How to Use This Food on Roses

 Use approximately 1 to 2 cups for a large bush, 1 to 1 1/2 cups for a medium bush, and 1/2 to 1 cup for smaller bushes.
 The box of rose and flower fertilizer will give you the guidelines as to how much to use.

 Because I had large quantities of roses to feed, mixing it up in bulk in a large pail was the easy way to go.
 If you mix up too much, don’t worry because it keeps.
 Just cover it up and save it until the next feeding.

 Simply dig a well about 4-6″ deep around the base of the rose in between the trunk and the drip line.
 Roses don’t have an extensive root system so don’t go out too far.